ticketscloud/yadm/README.rst

 YADM support MongoDB version 3.x only.
 MongoDB 2.x is not supported.

-Minimal version of python is 3.5.
+Minimal version of python without asyncio support is 3.5.

+Minimal version of python with asyncio support  3.6.

 -----------